florindevessies/Programmeerproject/README.md

 Things I’d might include:
 -	Co2:
-o	CO2 admissions per country
+* CO2 admissions per country
-o	People living in cities and rural areas o	Fossil fuel energy consumption (% of total) o	Renewable energy consumption o	Use and production of energy
+* People living in cities and rural areas
+* Fossil fuel energy consumption (% of total)
+* Renewable energy consumption
+* Use and production of energy